Tiger 1200 Explorer - Tuning

 dips or peaks, compare it to the GS1200 and the Guzzi.
 Different charts (not shown) confirm that the new

-Ducati Multistrada produces more power but not until the engine exceeds 6,000 revs..
+Ducati Multistrada produces more power however the Explorer is ahead up to 6,000 revs..

 If you would like to contact me please email - email@example.com